zachmcodes/bizblitz-mobile-ui/README.md

 The mobile-ui is a SwiftUI-based mobile application designed to interact with the backend services such as login-api, review-api, and bff-api.
 It allows users to search for businesses, log in, view business details, and submit reviews.
 I utilized YelpAPI and google resources to create a project to showcase architectural design from backend, storage, internal and external api consolidation into a backend-for-frontend to ensure the client and backend are safely separated.

+This project demonstrates API integration with the Yelp Fusion API.
+It fetches restaurant data based on user queries.

+> Powered by Yelp.

+This project is for educational purposes only and not intended for commercial use.

 Features

     •    User authentication.